Uranium in Africa

 In the south-east, East Africa Resources Ltd based in Perth is investigating its Madaba-Mkuju sandstone roll-front deposits, originally discovered in 1978.
 In December 2011 Korea Resources Corporation (KORES) agreed to invest $3.5 million for a 50% stake in the Mkuju South project.

-US-based Uranium Resources Inc (URI) in May 2013 announced inferred resources of 770 tU for its Mtonya project, most of which is potentially an ISL operation in similar geology to Uranium One’s Nyota deposit.
+US-based Uranium Resources Inc (URI) in May 2013 announced inferred resources of 770 tU for its Mtonya project in southwestern Tanzania, most of which is potentially an ISL operation in similar geology to Uranium One’s Nyota deposit and 60 km south of it.
+URI subsidiary Uranium Resources PLC (URA) manages the project.

 Denison Mines of Canada is planning to develop its US$ 118 million Mutanga uranium project in southern Zambia, when uranium prices improve beyond $65/lb.
 Denison announced a NI 43-101-compliant resource in March 2009, based on two shallow orebodies: Mutanga and Dibwe.
 In March 2012 Denison announced 10,870 tU inferred resource for Dibwe East, between the other two.
 Measured resources for the whole Mutanga project confirmed in September 2013 are 770 tU at 0.04%U, indicated resources 2235 tU and inferred resources 16,000 tU.
 In March 2012 Denison announced 10,870 tU inferred resource for Dibwe East, between the other two.
 Following successful licence renewal, a feasibility study was undertaken for an open pit mine with acid heap leaching.
 The project is licensed with 25-year mining licence, environmental approval and radioactive materials licence.
 The Mutanga pit would be 750x550 m and the Dibwe pit 10 km southwest would be 1500x300 m.
 The project, formerly known as Kariba, was developed by OmegaCorp prior to its acquisition by Denison.